lepaff/site_monitor_client/Documentation.tmpl/Index.rst

 **Community Documentation**

-This documentation is community documentation for the TYPO3 extension Website monitor client
+This documentation is community documentation for the TYPO3 extension Site monitor client

 It is maintained as part of this third party extension.